adam-stokes/openstack.astokes.org-old/lib/guides/using-juju.md

 $ openstack-juju expose jenkins
 ```

-> **caution**
->
-> *Single Install Note* - Resources are limited in a single installation of OpenStack.
-So anything more than deploying a small service will fail due to resource constraints.
-For example, you could probably get away with deploying Wordpress and MySQL, but, not Hadoop or Jenkins.
+> *Single Install Note* - Resources are limited in a single installation of
+> OpenStack.
+So anything more than deploying a small service will fail due to
+> resource constraints.
+For example, you could probably get away with deploying
+> Wordpress and MySQL, but, not Hadoop or Jenkins.